 Solar power

-The world is embracing solar power on a scale we haven’t seen before; it’s a clean, abundant source of energy bringing benefits at the local and global scale.
+The world is embracing solar power on a scale we haven’t seen before; it’s a clean, abundant, inexhaustible source of energy bringing benefits at the local and global scale.
 Statkraft has developed solar projects for over twenty years, and our ambitions remain high.

-Solar power is a clean, abundant and inexhaustible source of energy.
-We develop and own solar power assets, and are looking for opportunities to expand both in Europe, South America and India.
+We develop and own solar power assets, and are looking for opportunities to expand across the UK, as well as further into Europe, South America and India.

-Having acquired solar pioneer Solarcentury in November 2020, our highly skilled solar development team operates across Europe and Latin America with a 10 GW global pipeline, positioning us as a leading developer in the European solar market.
+Having acquired solar pioneer Solarcentury in November 2020, our highly skilled solar development team operates across Europe and Latin America with a global pipeline of over 6.5GW, positioning us as a major developer in the European solar market.

 Solar power in numbers